 History of The Imperial Court of Washington, DC

-The Imperial Court of Washington, DC, founded in 2010 and officially recognized in 2011, is proud to be the newest court in the International Court System, making ICWDC the 69th Court in the ICS's 46th year.
-We strive to uphold the good deeds of our founder and pledge our allegiance to our State Head, Her Imperial Majesty, Empress Nicole the Great, Queen Mother of the Americas.
+The Imperial Court of Washington, DC, founded in 2010 and officially recognized by the International Imperial Court Coucil in 2011, is proud to be one the newest courts in the International Imperial Court System, which celebrates it's 50th anniversary in 2015.
+We strive to uphold the good deeds of our founder Jose Julio Sarria and pledge our allegiance to our State Head, Her Imperial Majesty, Empress Nicole the Great, Queen Mother I of the Americas.

 History of The International Court System